|Also listed as: WAS||Integrative Therapy Quick Links:|

 - Symptoms: Mosquito bites usually cause swelling, itching, and burning at the bite site.
 A bite may take several days to heal and stop itching.

 - Symptoms of malaria include cycles of chills, fever, and sweating every one, two, or three days if the infection is not treated.
 Some individuals may also experience diarrhea, jaundice (yellowing of the skin and eyes), coughing, nausea, and vomiting.

-- An estimated 80% of patients who are infected with WNV experience no symptoms.
+- According to the U.S. Centers for Disease Control and Prevention (CDC), an estimated 80% of patients who are infected with WNV experience no symptoms.
 If symptoms do develop, they typically occur three to 14 days after being bitten by an infected mosquito.
 Mild symptoms may include fever, headache, body aches, nausea, vomiting, and sometimes swollen lymph glands or a skin rash on the chest, stomach, and/or back.
 Mild symptoms can last anywhere from a few days to several weeks.
 Severe symptoms may include high fever, headache, neck stiffness, stupor, disorientation, coma, tremors, convulsions, muscle weakness, vision loss, numbness, and paralysis.
 Severe symptoms may last several weeks and neurological effects may be permanent.

 - Symptoms of EEE include fever, stiff neck, and headache starting between two and 10 days after infection.
 Encephalitis followed by coma is possible.
 Patients who survive suffer mild to severe neurological complications.

 - Diagnosis: Mosquito bites are harmless, unless the insect transmitted a disease such as malaria or WNV.